StackingNet: Collective Inference Across Independent AI Foundation Models: Results and Discussion

-A central question in ensemble learning concerns whether combining models truly yields more reliable predictions than selecting the single best performer.
-Although traditional evaluation pipelines emphasize identifying a winner model, this approach is often not stable.
-As shown in Table~\ref{tab:classification} and Figure~\ref{fig:rankprune}, single-model selection depends on uncertain prior estimates of performance and has unstable performance across datasets.
-Theorem~\ref{theorem:votingconvergence} formalizes that ensemble accuracy converges upward as competent learners are added, whereas the performance of any individual model remains bounded by its intrinsic bias and variance.
-Empirically, we observe that aggregation consistently outperforms even the best standalone models.
-Intriguingly, pruning weak models does not always enhance ensemble performance as shown in Figure~\ref{fig:rankprune}F, since apparent underperformers may still encode complementary information that improves collective generalization, regardless of the issue of whether the determination of underperformers is even accurate.
-Diversity, therefore, is not merely a byproduct but a prerequisite for robust collective inference.
+A central question in ensemble learning is whether combining models truly yields more reliable predictions than selecting the single best performer~\cite{Dzeroski2004, Li2025SML-OVR}.
+Although traditional evaluation pipelines emphasize identifying a single winning model, this strategy is unstable.
+As Table~\ref{tab:classification} and Figure~\ref{fig:rankprune} show, single-model selection depends on uncertain prior estimates of performance and varies across datasets.
+Theorem~\ref{theorem:votingconvergence} formalizes that ensemble accuracy converges upward as competent learners are added, whereas the performance of any individual model remains bounded by its own bias and variance, and empirically aggregation consistently outperforms even the best standalone model.
+Pruning weak models does not always help, however.
+As Figure~\ref{fig:rankprune}F shows, apparent underperformers may still carry complementary information that improves collective generalization, and identifying which models underperform is itself uncertain.
+Diversity is therefore not a byproduct but a prerequisite for robust collective inference.

-Although ensemble ratings can approach or exceed human-level consistency in tasks such as research paper evaluation, they should not be viewed as substitutes for human reviewers.
-Quantitative assessments capture only part of scientific quality, whereas interpretative and creative insight remain uniquely human.
-Instead, collective AI judgments could serve as reference baselines to enhance review fairness, detect bias, and promote consistency in human evaluation.
-As AI systems become increasingly involved in decision-making and assessment, distinguishing AI-generated content and ensuring transparency will be essential for maintaining accountability~\cite{Tang2024}, whereas incorporating AI as an additional perspective beyond humans is also pivotal.